dmijatovic/nextjs-playwright-jest-rtl/README.md

 ## Jest setup for end to end tests

 For end to end test we use Jest and Playwright.
 Jest configuration is stored in `jest.e2e.config.js` and configuration of jest-playwright plugin is in default configuration file `jest-playwright.config.js`.

+Note testMatch definition to only look at e2e folder for end-to-end tests.

 ```Javascript
 // jest.e2e.config.js